GL-A/cultureclub/src/shirts/2018-12-16-aztec-buttonup.md

   /uploads/asos-stone-asos-short-sleeve-aztec-shirt-product-1-3439021-384127808.jpeg
 thumbnail4: /uploads/download.jpeg
 ---
-This homage to Portland, Oregon is the perfect shirt to represent Style and Originality both by being in travels or inside P-town.
+This Garment is the perfect homage to Portland, Oregon by representing  Style and Originality both by being in travels or inside P-town.

 **Fabric**: 50%cotton 50%polyester